polarfire-soc/icicle-kit-reference-design/Readme.md

 ### Block diagram

-The diagram below outlines the FPGA fabric configuration used in this design:
+The diagram below outlines the FPGA fabric configuration and shows MSS I/Os used in this design:

 ![Block diagram](./block_diagram.svg)

 ### MSS peripherals
-MSS peripherals are not shown above, for both the eMMC and SD configurations the following MSS peripherals are enabled:
+The following MSS peripherals are enabled:

 | Peripheral 	| Routing           	| Notes                                     	|
 |------------	|-------------------	|-------------------------------------------	|